 Enter ServiceNow User in the Name field and enter any valid email address in the Email field.
 Copy this email and save it in a safe place for later steps when you will be entering it into ServiceNow.
 Once you have saved this email, select Global Admin as the Base Role, click Add and then Send Invitations to save.

 You will now see the ServiceNow User in your PagerDuty Users list.
 Click the user name and take note of the 7-character alphanumeric user ID in the URL of this page.
-E.g., If your URL reads https://your-subdomain.pagerduty.com/users/PXXXXXX the user ID would be PXXXXXX.
-Copy this user ID and keep it, along with this users’ email, in a safe place.
-In later steps, you will also be entering this user ID into ServiceNow.
+For example, if your URL reads https://your-subdomain.pagerduty.com/users/PXXXXXX the user ID would be PXXXXXX.
+Copy this user ID and keep it, along with this user's email address, in a safe place.
+In later steps, you will also enter this user ID in ServiceNow.

 Step 3: Configuration in Your ServiceNow Instance